facelessuser/Rummage/docs/src/markdown/usage.md

 The **Notification** panel controls enabling/disabling and configuration of notifications.
 You can enable/disable visual notifications and/or audible notification sounds.

 You can also select whether to use the system's built-in notifications or Growl.

+A test button is provided to test the configuration once set.

 Ubuntu
 :